 Chomp a Churro

 Disneyland seems to be the gold standard when it comes to churros.
 Other churros simply do not compare to Disneyland churros.
-The tadpoles especially like getting them in Tomorrowland, where they have been known to be colored like Lightsabres.
-But you can follow your nose to churro stands throughout the parks and even find flavored churros in the parks and in Downtown Disney.
+You can follow your nose to churro stands throughout the parks.
 To spice things up, try the new Caliente Churro at señor Buzz Churros (it tastes like it's covered in Red Hots).

 Say Yay for Mickey Beignets

 You can find Mickey-shaped beignets at Mint Julep Bar in New Orleans Square.
 These sweet fried fritters are dusted with powdered sugar (our favorite choice), but you can sometimes order them dusted with seasonal toppings for holidays or for promotions.
-Shimmering gold lemon sugar ones were available during a Pirates of the Caribbean promotion.
 We highly recommend getting a Mint Julep to rinse them down.
 While water is our go-to hydration while in the parks, Mint Julep is very refreshing with a hint of lime and mint.
 This non-alcoholic drink goes down very easily, i.e., quickly.
 You’ll wish you had a second one.
 Pro tip: Get the tadpoles their own so they don’t drink yours!
+If you can never get enough Mint Julep, here's a money-saving tip: You can get refillable Mint Julep at table-service restaurants such as Café Orleans or Blue Bayou.
+That way you get a lot more Mint Julep for your money.

 And while the name macaroon sounds pretty similar to macaron, these tasty treats are actually quite different.
 What they both have in common is that you can get either at the Jolly Holiday.
 The giant Mickey-shaped macaron is another one of the best Disneyland snacks that Lily insisted we mention here.
-The flavor and color of some macarons change with the season.
 We especially enjoy the raspberry rose, and it is large enough to share with a friend (or mom, right, Lily?).
+But it's always fun to try some of the macarons that change with the season.
+Hop over to Alien Pizza Planet for the green alien macaron.
+It's sweet and almost too cute to eat.

 Flip for Flavored Popcorn

-The tadpoles love popcorn as much as any other kid, but in Cars Land we discovered flavored popcorn at Popcone (at the Cozy Cone Motel).
+The tadpoles love regular Disneyland popcorn as much as any other kid.
+In Cars Land you can punch it up with flavored popcorn from Popcone (at the Cozy Cone Motel).
 We tried dill pickle flavor and found it dill-ightfully tasty.
-They also offer exciting flavors like pizza, sriracha, garlic parmesan, buffalo ranch, butter and white cheddar.
+Popcone also offers exciting flavors like pizza, sriracha, garlic parmesan, buffalo ranch, butter and white cheddar.
+We love putting a new spin on an old classic.

 Cool Off With Ice Cream